 “Needs Based” Lead Lists

-The FI Works system produced a work queue of 25 highest priority sales opportunities for each banker of the households that received a mailer with their name on it.
-The banker’s job was to call each customer and discuss the product offers they received
+The FI Works system produced a work queue of the 25 highest priority sales opportunities for each banker to execute, each of the households receiving a mailer with their name on it.
+The banker’s job was to call each customer and discuss the product offers they received.

 Campaign Dashboard Monitors Results